DwightChan/GitBookNote/iOS/10-baisibudejie/day5/other4.ding_yi_wai_bu_chang_liang.md

   //  BuDeJie
   //
   //  Created by chendehao on 15/4/14.
-  //  Copyright © 2015年 陈德豪.
+  //  Copyright © 2015年 Dwight.
 All rights reserved.
   //

   #import <UIKit/UIKit.h>